-- Increase community sports fields options for youth and adults. - Include childcare into new development - Develop sidewalk maintenance program and upgrade deficient sidewalks. - Incorporate age-friendly concepts as a part of design.
+- Increase community sports fields options for youth and adults. - Include childcare into new development - Develop sidewalk maintenance program and upgrade deficient sidewalks. - Encourage age-friendly concepts to be elevated as a part of design.

 Housing + Jobs

 Establishing a clear long-range housing policy that includes all regional partners, as well as expanding housing supply tools emerged as critical efforts.